- Blackberries and Raspberries (Brambles or Caneberries)

 Blueberry fruit ripens approximately two months after blooming, although harvest time varies with cultivar, weather conditions, and plant vigor.
 Plants should produce about ½ pound per bush in the third year, and 1 pound to 2 pounds per bush in the fourth year.

-Highbush cultivars begin ripening in mid-May in the southeastern NC coastal plain and in early July in the NC mountains.
+Highbush cultivars begin ripening in mid-May in the southeastern North Carolina coastal plain and in early July in the North Carolina mountains.
 Highbush blueberries are the best quality when picked every five to seven days, depending upon temperature.
 With good care, mature highbush plants should produce more than 8 pounds of fruit each year.

 Birds also harvest blueberries.
 Nylon netting draped over the bushes or supported on a framework is usually the best method, but is not practical for large plantings.
 Some success with bird management is achieved with scare devices and electronic bird distress calls.